Welcome to the WellStart Coach Training Academy!

 While “take the stairs instead of the elevator” and “drink more water” are both excellent strategies, they’re the beginning, not the end.

 We expect our clients to make Big Changes.
-Changes that matter, that move the needle not just on biometric tests, but on their day to day realities.
+Changes that matter, that move the needle not just on biometric tests, but in their day to day realities.
 On how much joy they experience.
-On their grittiness.
 On their self-compassion.
 And hell yes, on their actual physical and psychological well-being.

-We love a lot of features of 12-step programs (community, ritual, accountability, soul-searching), but we’re definitely not big fans of the first step – admitting powerlessness.
+We love a lot of features of 12-step programs (community, ritual, accountability, soul-searching), but we’re definitely not big fans of the first step – admitting powerlessness and defining yourself by a single behavior.

 Saying we have no control over our behavior in the face of a given temptation is like saying we can never steer a car just because we’ve spent our entire life in the passenger seat.